theron-wang/otr4j/docs/design.md

 `TODO: describe correctness`

 - static analysis (nullability, typical bug patterns, ...)
-- strictly separating states to ensure correct behavior independent of whether the state transition "was detected in the logic" (is transparent to the logic). --> Race conditions handled through syntax and design.
+- strictly separating states to ensure correct behavior:
+  - handle race conditions in syntax: independent of whether the state transition "was detected in the logic" (is transparent to the logic).
+  - avoids mixing up and messing up data manipulations due to sudden, "unexpected" state changes.

 ## Protection of cryptographic material

 - Cryptographic implementations are isolated to the `crypto` package and subpackages.
-(Guarded by import-control.)
+(Guarded by [import-control](https://checkstyle.org/config_imports.html#ImportControl).)
-- Sensitive / secret cryptographic material is not exposed, i.e. internal state of class inside `crypto` package.
+- Sensitive / secret cryptographic material is not exposed, i.e. internal state, managed by a class inside `crypto` package.
 - Classes designed to support `java.lang.AutoCloseable` to clear sensitive material after use.
 - Public API chosen such that mistakes are not possible: (in particular, classes should not need an extensive user manual)
   - `decrypt` --> authenticate then-if-authentication-succeeds decrypt, only succeeds if authentication and decryption both succeed.